mobify/developer-values/README.md

 The purpose of this document is to relate the "how" to build software to the "why" by relating our processes to our company values.

-The Developer Values are a living document.
+The Developer Values is a living document.
 Everyone can contribute and as our company and culture evolve, so should this document.

 ### This document will be helpful for: